vectara/py-vectara-agentic/docs/index.md

 **Agent type, LLMs and model names:**

-`VECTARA_AGENTIC_AGENT_TYPE`: Agent type, either OPENAI (default), REACT, LATS, or LLMCOMPILER (make sure you have an OpenAI API key if you use the OpenAI agent).
+`VECTARA_AGENTIC_AGENT_TYPE`: Agent type, either OPENAI (default), REACT, FUNCTION_CALLING, LATS or LLMCOMPILER
+(make sure you have an OpenAI API key if you use the OpenAI agent).

 `VECTARA_AGENTIC_MAIN_LLM_PROVIDER`: The LLM used for the agent, either OPENAI (default), ANTHROPIC, GEMINI, TOGETHER, COHERE, BEDROCK, GROQ, or